davidramiro/fluxee/README.md

 # fluxee
-Changing your Yeelight smart lamp corresponding to your f.lux display temperature.
+Setting up a light scene corresponding to your f.lux display temperature.
+Supports up to 5 lamps at once.

 ## Prerequisites
 - Python